 Nice mandala coloring agenda

-The size is 18 x 17,6 cm groot and 2,4 cm thick.
+The size is 18 x 17,6 cm large and 2,4 cm thick.
 Not very small, but neither as large as the coloring agenda from a previous review I wrote.
 And my handbag is big enough to stow it away and be able to carry it anywhere, if I wanted to.

 Take a look inside